 (You know it’s a spectacular spot when your guide and driver are running around taking pictures of each other.
 Now if only the sun would come out!)

 While I took those first shots from the edge of the road at the top of the pass (where there is a small parking area), there is also a visitor information center further down the mountain.
-From here, we can walk out to an overlook for a good view of the valley below.
-There is also a short trail that takes use through some of the mountainside’s odd rock formations.
+From here, an overlook provides a good view of the valley below.
+There is also a short trail that winds through some of the mountainside’s odd rock formations.